- About Us

 - 5645 Teaching Modern Languages

-All students who are appointed graduate assistants in the Department of Modern Languages must take 3 graduate courses (minimum) per semester, in addition to 6920, which is required of first-year teaching associates.
-The maximum number of credits covered by the scholarship is 18.
-Students are encouraged to take a second language (3-4 cr. each semester) during their second year (or first year with permission).
+All students who are appointed as teaching assistants in the Department of Modern Languages must take 3 graduate courses (minimum) per semester, in addition to 6920, which is required of first-year teaching assistants.
+Students are encouraged to take a third language (3-4 cr. each semester) during their second year (or first year with permission).
+The maximum number of credits covered by the assistantship is 18.

 Other highlights to our program include: